The Military Mission [fr]

 The Military Mission has regional competence on Kenya, Tanzania and Burundi.

-It is headed by the Defence Attaché, military counsellor to the Ambassador, who represents the Ministry of Defence within the diplomatic mission and to the military authorities of the three countries of accreditation.
+It is headed by the Defence Attaché, military counsellor to the Ambassador, who represents the Ministry of Defence within the diplomatic mission and to the military authorities of the two countries of accreditation.

 In Kenya, he is also responsible for promoting bilateral military relations and for leading military cooperation actions mainly based on peace-keeping training and on French teaching within the military.